 What will you be eating at Christmas?
 Have you ever wondered what holiday food is served in other countries?
 Find out the most traditional Christmas recipes from around the world.

 Whether you celebrate on Christmas Eve or Christmas Day, the majority of us know what delicacies are going to delight our palates.

-Today, we are going to take you to discover some Christmas culinary traditions around the world, with particular attention to those countries which are distant from us not only geographically,
+Today, we’re taking you to discover some traditional Christmas food around the world, with particular attention to those countries which are distant from us not only geographically, but also culturally.

-Christmas menus are indeed one of those traditions that best reflect the culture of a country, since they usually have ancient origins that have been silently handed down from generation to generation.
+Christmas recipes are indeed one of those traditions that best reflect the culture of a country, since they usually have ancient origins silently handed down from generation to generation.